NREL/ReEDS-2.0/_sources/user_guide.md.txt

 1. `GSw_TransHurdleLevel`: Indicate the level of hierarchy.csv between which to apply the hurdle rate specified by `GSw_TransHurdle`. i.e. if set to ‘st’, intra-state flows will have no hurdle rates but inter-state flows will have hurdle rates specified by `GSw_TransHurdle`.
 1. `GSw_TransRestrict`: Indicate the level of hierarchy.csv within which to allow transmission expansion. i.e. if set to ‘st’, no inter-state expansion is allowed.
 1. `GSw_TransScen`: Indicate the inputs/transmission/transmission_capacity_future_{`GSw_TransScen`}.csv file to use, which includes the list of interfaces that can be expanded.
 Note that the full list of expandable interfaces is indicated by this file plus transmission_capacity_future_default.csv (currently planned additions) plus transmission_capacity_init_AC_NARIS2024.csv (existing AC interfaces, which can be expanded by default) plus transmission_capacity_init_nonAC.csv (existing DC connections, which can be expanded by default).
 Applies to AC, LCC, and VSC.
-1. `GSw_VSC`: Indicate whether to allow VSC expansion.
-Will only have an effect if paired with a `GSw_TransScen` that includes VSC interfaces.
 1. `GSw_PRM_hierarchy_level`: Level of hierarchy.csv within which to calculate net load, used for capacity credit.
 Larger levels indicate more planning coordination between regions.
 1. `GSw_PRMTRADE_level`: Level of hierarchy.csv within which to allow PRM trading.
 By default it’s set to ‘country’, indicating no limits.
 If set to ‘r’, no PRM trading is allowed.